seveas/git-spindle/docs/bitbucket.rst

 By default the repository is created under your account, but you can specify a team to create the repository for.

-.. describe:: git bb set-origin [--ssh|--http]
+.. describe:: git bb set-origin [--ssh|--http] [--triangular]

 Fix the configuration of your repository's remotes.
-Remote "origin" will be set to your BitBucket repository.
-If that repository is a fork, remote "upstream" will be set to the repository you forked from.
+The remote "origin" will be set to your BitBucket repository.
+If "origin" is a fork, an "upstream" remote will be set to the repository you forked from.

+All non-tracking branches with a matching counterpart in "origin" will be set to track "origin" (push and pull to it).
+Use :option:`--triangular` to set remotes in a triangular fashion where :command:`git pull` pulls from "upstream" and :command:`git push` pushes to "origin".

-For origin, an SSH url is used.
-For upstream, set-origin defaults to adding an http url, but this can be overridden.
-For private repos SSH is used.
+For "origin", an SSH url is used.
+For "upstream", set-origin defaults to adding a git url, but this can be overridden.
+For private repos, SSH is used.

-.. describe:: git bb clone [--ssh|--http] [--parent] [git-clone-options] <repo> [<dir>]
+.. describe:: git bb clone [--ssh|--http] [--triangular] [--parent] [git-clone-options] <repo> [<dir>]

 Clone a BitBucket repository by name (e.g. seveas/whelk) or URL.
+The "origin" remote will be set and, like with set-origin, if "origin" is a fork the "upstream" remote will be set too.
+The option :option:`--triangular` can be used for a triangular setup.

-If it's a fork, the "upstream" origin will be set up too.
-Defaults to cloning from an http url, but this can be overridden.
-For private repos SSH is used.
+Defaults to cloning from a git url, but this can be overridden.
+For private repos, SSH is used.

 This command accepts all options git clone accepts and will forward those to :command:`git clone`.